Subclasses 820 & 801: Onshore Partner Visas

 - The partner’s application for sponsorship is not refused by the Department.

 An application may be accepted and the visa may be granted in limited circumstances where the relationship breaks down.

 The term, eligible New Zealand citizen, means a New Zealand citizen who is a holder of a Subclass 444 Special Category Visa whose social security payment was protected.

 Acceptable Forms of Relationships

-Registered de facto relationship (registered in an Australian State or Territory or in a recognized jurisdiction);
+- Registered de facto relationship (registered in an Australian State or Territory or in a recognised jurisdiction);

 Unregistered de facto relationship that commenced at least 12 months prior to the application being lodged.